 Teaching at Cambridge is divided between the Faculty and Colleges.
 Lectures on a wide variety of topics are organised within the Faculty; you will be free to attend whichever lectures you wish.
-You will also have at least one weekly class (or ‘supervision’), during which you discuss your written work with a specialist supervisor.
+The majority of your teaching will take place in College, in the form of classes, workshops, and small-group supervisions during which you discuss your written work with a specialist supervisor.
 Unlike the examinations at the end of Part I and II, this written work will not be formally graded or assessed; rather, it provides the opportunity for further discussion and development of your ideas.
 Supervisions at Cambridge are held in small groups with other students from your college; numbers typically range from three to six students.
 English at Cambridge is therefore distinguished by the amount and quality of individual feedback; the majority of your supervisions for dissertations and Part II optional papers will be one-to-one.

-Downing prides itself on its undergraduate provision; we currently have four teaching fellows, who cover a wide variety of historical periods, literary genres and critical approaches.
-Our areas of expertise include the Victorian period, modernism, literature and visual art, philosophies of language, and lyric poetry.
+Downing prides itself on its undergraduate provision; we currently have three teaching fellows, supported by a number of other teaching staff that includes practitioners able to help students with their creative work.
+We cover a wide variety of historical periods, literary genres and critical approaches.
+Our areas of expertise include the Eighteenth Century period, modernism, contemporary poetry and fiction, literature and visual art, ecocriticism, philosophies of language, and lyric poetry.
 Where you wish to work on a topic that falls outside of our collective expertise, your Director of Studies will organise supervisions with a specialist from another college.
 We do not aim to impose a particular way of thinking, but to allow you to develop your own particular interests, in a genuinely mutual dialogue with leading experts in the field.
 Our pedagogical environment is flexible, supportive, and challenging.

 At Downing you will have access to excellent facilities.
 The College Library contains an extensive range of books and journals, which supplement the comprehensive materials available at the Faculty Library and the University Library.
 English undergraduates at Downing are assisted with the cost of buying books through annual grants from the Denham Fund.
 Downing is supportive of creative writing, and awards prizes worth up to £500 for original poems, short stories, and chapters from novels, thanks to the generosity of the late P. D. James, Honorary Fellow of the College.
 Downing also has a flourishing drama scene, with the Downing College Dramatic Society and the Howard Theatre at the very heart of college life.

-Downing has four fellows who teach for the English Tripos:
+Downing has three Fellows who teach for the English Tripos:

 Downing has long been strongly associated with English at Cambridge.
-The influential critic F. R. Leavis was Fellow in English from 1936-1962 and Downing has among its English alumni Trevor Nunn and Quentin Blake.
+The influential critic F. R. Leavis was Fellow in English from 1936-1962 and Downing has among its English alumni Trevor Nunn, Howard Jacobson and Quentin Blake.

 Entry requirements and interviews

-From 2016, all applicants to study English at Cambridge will be required to take the English Literature Admissions Test (ELAT).
+All applicants to study English at Cambridge are required to take the English Literature Admissions Test (ELAT).
 Information about this can be found on the university website here and on the ELAT website here.
 The ELAT replaces the written tests that candidates at Downing would previously have been asked to take.

-Further advice about entry requirements and interviews for all subjects can be found in the Applying to Downing section of this site.
+Further advice about entry requirements and interviews for all subjects can be found in the Apply to Downing section of this site.

 Image reproduced courtesy of Justin Rowe, www.daysfalllikeleaves.com